If you have an erection lasting more than four hours, you need emergency care.

 Preparing for your appointment

 If you have an erection lasting more than four hours, you need emergency care.
 If you experience recurrent, persistent, partial erections that resolve on their own, see your doctor.
 Treatment might be needed to prevent further episodes.
-The doctor might suggest that you make a follow-up appointment with a specialist in sexual medicine, such as a urologist or an andrologist.
+The doctor might suggest that you make a follow-up appointment with a specialist in the urinary tract and male reproductive system, such as a urologist or andrologist.

 Here's some information to help you prepare for your appointment, and what to expect from your doctor.